 File Transfer Protocol provides electronic transmission of data.
 An electronic version of the Electronic Reporter Transmittal (ET-2536) must accompany FTP files.
-Refer to Appendix A for FTP data description and formatting requirements and Appendix C for FTP File Specifications and copy of the Electronic Reporting Transmittal.
+Refer to Appendix A for FTP data description and formatting requirements.

 Note: Check the SFTP access box on the Online Access Security Agreement (ET-8928) form to get access to the SFTP server.